RenanKummer/learning-spring-framework/README.md

-# Spring Database
+# Overview
-This project experiments with Spring libraries for interacting with databases.
+This project experiments with Spring Data JPA library to interact with databases.

-## Libraries
-- Spring Data JPA

 ## Experiments
 - How to update multiple rows at once to distinct values using JPQL?
+- How to retrieve data from multiple tables as single entity?